 - Fully adjustable & removable jack legs for any vehicle height.

-Hitch n’ Pitch (Coming Soon)
+Hitch n’ Pitch (Concept)

 Similar to the Nomad, the Hitch n’ Pitch relocates an RTT for transportation to your rear hitch.
 It’s essentially a fold up, sturdy platform that you mount a small or medium-sized RTT.
 Some of the more popular tents the Hitch n’ Pitch will accomodate, include: